Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Gadgets and Model Exploitation

-\paragraph{(Reach) Max-margin Gadget} \cite{moravcik2016refining, brown2017safe} All the counterfactual best response values are 0, and we do not need to offset any node in the max-margin gadget.
-Similarly, the reach max-margin gadget offsets the values using counterfactual values.
-It adds a lower bound on previous mistakes, but since we assume both players played perfectly before the depth limit, the offset is also 0.
-Then both gadget constructions are identical.
-We add the initial decision node and the chance nodes (since there is only one state in each infoset, the nodes have only one action).
+All the counterfactual best response values are 0, and we assume both players played perfectly before the depth limit.
+Hence, we do not need to offset any node in the (reach) max-margin gadget.
+Then, both gadget constructions are identical.
+We add the initial decision node and the chance nodes (since there is only one state in each information set, the nodes have only one action).
 When we solve the gadget, player $\pr$ will pick action $Q$, and the gadget value will be 0.
 However, when player $\pr$ deviates to action $P$, player $\ps$ now has a choice between terminal utilities and picks action $E$ to receive the highest one.
 This will result in utility -2, and we see that (reach) max-margin gadgets can underestimate the real exploitability.
-Underestimating the exploitability can lead to our algorithm being more exploitable than we want using some $p$, and it makes Theorem~\ref{thm:DBR nash} impossible to prove.
+It can lead to our algorithm being more exploitable than we want using some $p$, and it makes Theorem~\ref{thm:DBR nash} impossible to prove.
 Similar to the previous gadget, normalizing the chance nodes would lead to double the utility, which is still incorrect.